 ORIGINS OF BARRE: Peter Martins created the NYC Ballet Workout, a collaboration between New York Ballet Company and New York Sports Club.
 The DVD workout package included 21 exercises in their Vol.1 and 2 series.

-What you'll get from barre:
+What you'll get from Barre:

-Increased proprioception/ physical awareness
+Increased proprioception/physical awareness

-Increased joint stability
+Improved joint stability

-Effort with minimal sweat factor
+Energy expenditure with minimal sweat factor

 Long muscle gains through eccentric loading and endurance